theturboturnip/mphil-thesis/RISE/5_capinvec.md

 Two new memory access instructions were created to take advantage of this new element width.
-Similar to CHERI-RISC-V's `LC/SC` instructions, we implemented 128-bit unit-stride vector loads and stores, which took over officially-reserved encodings[^46] for 128-bit accesses.
+Similar to CHERI-RISC-V's `LC/SC` instructions, we implemented 128-bit unit-stride vector loads and stores, which took over officially-reserved encodings for 128-bit accesses.
 We have not tested other types of access, but expect them to be noncontroversial.
 <!-- Indexed accesses require extra scrutiny, as they